li-lab-genetics/staarpipelinesummary_varset-rap/README.md

 # staarpipelinesummary_varset (DNAnexus Platform App)

-This is the source code for the staarpipeline app that runs on the DNAnexus Platform.
+This is the source code for the staarpipelinesummary_varset app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see https://documentation.dnanexus.com/.

 ### Applet Usage
-The **staarpipelinesummary_varset** app takes the single variant or aggregate test results from the **staarpipeline** app, and will
+The **staarpipelinesummary_varset** app can summarize the single variant or aggregate test results from the <a href="https://github.com/xihaoli/staarpipeline-rap">**staarpipeline**</a> app, and will

 1. summarize these results across all chromosomes and create a unified list of results;